metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_clusterwide_network_policy_v2_manifest.md

 - `from_cidr_set` (Attributes List) FromCIDRSet is a list of IP blocks which the endpoint subject to the rule is allowed to receive connections from in addition to FromEndpoints, along with a list of subnets contained within their corresponding IP block from which traffic should not be allowed.
 This will match on the source IP address of incoming connections.
 Adding a prefix into FromCIDR or into FromCIDRSet with no ExcludeCIDRs is equivalent.
 Overlaps are allowed between FromCIDR and FromCIDRSet.
 Example: Any endpoint with the label 'app=my-legacy-pet' is allowed to receive connections from 10.0.0.0/8 except from IPs in subnet 10.96.0.0/12. (see [below for nested schema](#nestedatt--spec--ingress--from_cidr_set))
 - `from_endpoints` (Attributes List) FromEndpoints is a list of endpoints identified by an EndpointSelector which are allowed to communicate with the endpoint subject to the rule.
 Example: Any endpoint with the label 'role=backend' can be consumed by any endpoint carrying the label 'role=frontend'. (see [below for nested schema](#nestedatt--spec--ingress--from_endpoints))
 - `from_entities` (List of String) FromEntities is a list of special entities which the endpoint subject to the rule is allowed to receive connections from.
 Supported entities are 'world', 'cluster' and 'host'
+- `from_groups` (Attributes List) FromGroups is a directive that allows the integration with multiple outside providers.
+Currently, only AWS is supported, and the rule can select by multiple sub directives:  Example: FromGroups: - aws: securityGroupsIds: - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--spec--ingress--from_groups))
+- `from_nodes` (Attributes List) FromNodes is a list of nodes identified by an EndpointSelector which are allowed to communicate with the endpoint subject to the rule. (see [below for nested schema](#nestedatt--spec--ingress--from_nodes))
 - `from_requires` (Attributes List) FromRequires is a list of additional constraints which must be met in order for the selected endpoints to be reachable.
 These additional constraints do no by itself grant access privileges and must always be accompanied with at least one matching FromEndpoints.
 Example: Any Endpoint with the label 'team=A' requires consuming endpoint to also carry the label 'team=A'. (see [below for nested schema](#nestedatt--spec--ingress--from_requires))
 - `icmps` (Attributes List) ICMPs is a list of ICMP rule identified by type number which the endpoint subject to the rule is allowed to receive connections on.
 Example: Any endpoint with the label 'app=httpd' can only accept incoming type 8 ICMP connections. (see [below for nested schema](#nestedatt--spec--ingress--icmps))
 - `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number and protocol which the endpoint subject to the rule is allowed to receive connections on.
 Example: Any endpoint with the label 'app=httpd' can only accept incoming connections on port 80/tcp. (see [below for nested schema](#nestedatt--spec--ingress--to_ports))